paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-17a-congressional-budget-and-fiscal-operations.md

         (cc) in the case that such mandate that has not yet taken effect, continue not to be effective unless Congress provides otherwise by law.

-**(b) Rule of construction** The provisions of subsection (a)(2)(B)(iii) of this section shall not be construed to prohibit or otherwise restrict a State, local, or tribal government from voluntarily electing to remain subject to the original Federal intergovernmental mandate, complying with the programmatic or financial responsibilities of the original Federal intergovernmental mandate and providing the funding necessary consistent with the costs of Federal agency assistance, monitoring, and enforcement.
+**(b) Rule of construction** The provisions of subsection (a)(2)(B)(iii) shall not be construed to prohibit or otherwise restrict a State, local, or tribal government from voluntarily electing to remain subject to the original Federal intergovernmental mandate, complying with the programmatic or financial responsibilities of the original Federal intergovernmental mandate and providing the funding necessary consistent with the costs of Federal agency assistance, monitoring, and enforcement.

 **(c) Committee on Appropriations**

-(1) **Application** — The provisions of subsection (a) of this section—
+(1) **Application** — The provisions of subsection (a)—

   (A) shall not apply to any bill or resolution reported by the Committee on Appropriations of the Senate or the House of Representatives; except